roblatour/OMVBackup/README.md

 The backup process:
 - creates an image file which may be flashed to another USB drive using a flashing tool such as Raspberry Pi Imager
 - optionally compresses the image file to save space
-- provides uninterrupted direct, SSH, and OMV drives access through out the backup and compress processes
+- provides uninterrupted direct, SSH, and OMV managed file accesses through out the backup and compress processes
 - takes the OMV web interface offline and puts the OS drive in read only mode for the time needed to do the backup
 - optionally deletes the uncompressed backup image file after the compressed backup image file has been created
 - no rebooting needed

 ## Testing results
-I've tested the shell on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
+Tested was completed on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
 The backup image was written to an OMV managed SSD drive.

-Run times on my system:
+Run times:
 - approximately 16 minutes to create the backup file (uncompressed)
 - approximately another 36 minutes to compress the backup file